Balboa Park for Lovers

 As you may know, it is also the home to an art museum, a few theaters, and the San Diego Zoo.
 There are many recreational facilities, gift shops, and restaurants all around and it literally can take up a whole day of meandering through it to see it all.

-Other American Cities We Love: Visit Savannah, GA!
+Other American Cities We Love Romantic Savannah, GA!

-And while I was there, I got to experience something totally amazing.
+And while I was there, I was able to experience something totally awesome.
 Something you just don’t see every day.
 An expression of love.
 Which is something I long to see in this world, more love, less fighting!

 After a while, I could see what he was really doing.
 He was a paid skywriter in the sky!
 He was professing the love someone had for another by making white puffy cloud hearts in the sky.
 And so as I stopped and watched him do it over and over again until he had the perfectly shaped heart.
 It was if he was dancing in the air with that tiny airplane, making deep gestures, and then pulling up with all his might.
 I thought about what a romantic thing it was for someone to do this for their love.
 Chivalry is not dead!